-- Annual General Meeting Papers and Programme
+- Annual General Meeting Papers and Programme (18 November 2022)

-- LMS Annual Dinner
+- Reception and Annual Dinner

-LMS Annual General Meeting & Presidential Address 2019
+LMS Annual General Meeting & Naylor Lecture

-Election of the LMS Council in 2019
+Election of the LMS Council and Nominating Committee in 2022

 4.55 pm Election Results Announced.

-The meeting will be followed by a reception and the LMS Annual Dinner at Goodenough College.
+7.30pm LMS Annual Dinner at Goodenough College.

 - Registration to attend in-person closed at 09.00am (GMT) on Friday 4 November 2022.
 If you have any queries, please email email@example.com

 - Registration to attend online closed at 5.00pm (GMT) on Wednesday 16 November 2022.
 If you have any queries, please email firstname.lastname@example.org